ARTenshi/robovision_ros2/robovision_3/README.md

 # 2. Point Cloud's manipulation

-For ease, we will only provide the code in Python and C++ for this unit.

 ## 2.1 Single element access

 Now, we will process this information in a timer function `point_cloud_processing`, in Python